lmorchard/blog.decafbad.com/_posts/2008-09-01-writing-a-delicious-command-for-ubiquity.markdown

 Since this command will be posting to Delicious via the V1 API, it's handy to declare the base URL for the API in an easily changed spot.
 That way, you could change this value later on to point the command at another implementation of the API.

-Additionally, this command will employ a little-known authentication trick supported by the Delicious API that accepts the user's login cookie set by the Delicious websiteâ€”this "cookie god" auth is used by the official Delicious addon for Firefox.
+Additionally, this command will employ a little-known authentication trick supported by the Delicious API that accepts the user's login cookie set by the Delicious website—this "cookie god" auth is used by the official Delicious addon for Firefox.
 It's handy for piggybacking on the website login and removing the need to ask the user for their username and password again and possibly storing it in an insecure manner.

 In fact, this next chunk of code defines a utility method to rummage through the cookie jar: